 Have you ever seen a really beautiful handmade book called a Junk Journal and wondered … “What is a Junk Journal?”
 We get that question a lot here so we thought it was time to put together a post, for those of you that are curious … to go over why you would want to use one, what to use it for, how to use it etc. This is a comprehensive guide that will answer those questions and more.

-I am Rebecca E. Parsons, also known as Cre8tiva, and I am a life long journaler and a master bookmaker.
+I am Rebecca E. Parsons and I am a life long journaler and a master bookmaker.
 I love to make Junk Journals, an ever evolving and oh so popular form of creative book making.

 What is a Junk Journal?